-Dr. Arbuthnot computes this vessel at eighty-one thousand and sixty-two tons burthen.\ perhaps I cannot do better than to introduce, in this place, the following observations on the subject.
+Dr. Arbuthnot computes this vessel at eighty-one thousand and sixty-two tons burthen.

-A history of the Ark, as given in the Scriptures, of its containing every thing of all flesh, two of every sort, and food sufficient for their subsistence for a year, has been made an objection to the truth of the Mosaic history.-Gen. vi.
-19. But to obviate this objection,
+A history of the Ark, as given in the Scriptures, ot its containing every thing of all flesh, two of every sort, and food sufficient for their subsistence for a year, has been made an objection to the truth of the Mosaic history.-Gen. vi.
+19. But to obviate this objection, perhaps I cannot do better than to introduce, in this place, the following observations on the subject.

-\ Which is equal to a fleet of 81 skips of one thousand tons burden each.
+^{} Which is equal to a fleet of 81 ships of one thousand tons burden each.